About this Project

 Jackrabbit starts, accelerating toward stop lights, going a little (sometimes a lot) over the speed limit — we all do it sometimes, and these actions take a real toll on gas mileage.
 It’s a fact: the faster, more aggressive you drive, the more fuel you burn.
 The Department of Energy estimates that aggressive driving can “lower your gas mileage by roughly 15% to 30% at highway speeds and 10% to 40% in stop-and-go traffic”.

 On the other hand, cultivating mileage-minded driving habits can give your MPG a noticeable boost, which means you’ll spend less at the pump.
 Possibly much less.

+For every extra 100 pounds of stuff in your car, your MPG is reduced by about 1%.
 Those rooftop cargo containers also hurt your fuel economy by impacting the aerodynamic drag of your vehicle.
-They reduce fuel economy by around 2% to 8% in city driving, 6% to 17% on the highway, and 10% to 25% at Interstate speeds (65 mph to 75 mph).
+They reduce fuel economy by around “2% to 8% in city driving, 6% to 17% on the highway, and 10% to 25% at Interstate speeds (65 mph to 75 mph)”.

 If you really want to reduce your MPGs, consider buying a hybrid or electric vehicle the next time you are car shopping.
 Talk to your car dealer and visit this website for the latest list of incentives.